BAckground

 CUSTOM LEARNING

 I give piano instruction according to your learning style, pace, and goals.
-As our momentum grows and the students gains a solid understanding of basic mechanics, I always explore incorporating music according to the student's interests.
+As our momentum grows and the student gains a solid understanding of basic mechanics, we will explore incorporating music related to the student's interests.
 I am a heavy communicator.
-I like to check in with students and parents personally to maintain an accurate understanding of how students are feeling about course load, speed, and general interest in the instrument.
-I view learning and playing the piano as a service to oneself.
-I believe it should be fun, encouraging, and rewarding.
+I like to check in with students and parents personally to maintain an accurate understanding of how students feel about course load, speed, and general interest in the instrument.
+I view learning and playing the piano as a gift to oneself.
+I believe it should be fun and rewarding.

 STEP BY STEP APPLICATION